 Artificial Intelligence for Logistics

-Driven by a number of research projects worked on over the past years, my past and current work has many “data-driven” components.
-There are many examples of research output I worked on, which fit the dimensions descriptive analytics, predictive analytics, and prescriptive analytics.
-Data-driven logistics research is becoming more and more important following ever growing rich datasets.
+Driven by many research projects worked on over the past years, my past and current work have many “data-driven” components.
+I worked on many examples of research output that fit the dimensions of descriptive, predictive, and prescriptive analytics.
+Data-driven logistics research is becoming increasingly important following ever-growing rich datasets.
 I will build more extensively upon this evolution.

 In a recent OECD report, the Data-Driven Innovation (DDI) cycle is discussed in details.
 DDI is described as a sequence of phases from datafication to data analytics and decision making.

-Datafication and data collection involves data generation through the digitization of content, and monitoring of activities.
-The result of datafication and data collection, can be seen as “Big Data”.
-This last needs to be exploited through advanced data analytics, through visualization, analysis, etc. Over time, a knowledge base evolves, i.e. the state of the learning system (e.g. machine learning).
-The value of big data and the knowledge base is explicitly exploited through decision making (actions).
-Decisions taken in turn lead to more or different data and are the start of a new cycle.
+Datafication and data collection involves data generation through digitizing content and monitoring activities.
+The result of datafication and data collection can be seen as “Big Data”.
+This last needs to be exploited through advanced data analytics, visualization, analysis, etc. Over time, a knowledge base evolves, i.e., the state of the learning system (e.g., machine learning).
+The value of big data and the knowledge base is explicitly exploited through decision-making (actions).
+Decisions taken in turn, lead to more or different data and are the start of a new cycle.

-Within this described framework, my future research focus will be more and more on the interface between knowledge base and decision making, or on the prescriptive analytics dimension.
+Within this described framework, my future research focus will be more and more on the interface between the knowledge base and decision-making or on the prescriptive analytics dimension.
 Of course, still with a focus on urban logistics and multimodal networks.
-The understanding, application and optimization of this connection between data/information and decision making is an extremely exciting research area, especially applied to a number of domains in which I have good expertise, i.e. urban logistics and multimodal networks.
+Understanding, applying, and optimizing this connection between data/information and decision-making is an extremely exciting research area, especially applied to several domains in which I have good expertise, i.e., urban logistics and multimodal networks.

 A few interesting papers that could be looked into are: